meltwater/mlabs-http/docs/README.md

       Default: false.
     - `responseLogLevel` (*string*): Log level to log successful responses.
-      If this level is active, then successful responses will be logged according to `willLogResponseData`.
+      If this level is active, then successful responses will be logged according to the other log response options.
       Default: debug.
     - `willLogOptions` (*boolean*): If true, log all options under `meta`.
       Default: true.